-The Small Business Compliance Advisory Panel is comprised of seven people: two representatives from the general public selected by the Governor, four representatives from small business stationary sources of air emissions selected by the Legislature, and one department representative selected by the Director.
+The Small Business Compliance Advisory Panel is comprised of seven members: two representatives from the general public selected by the Governor, four representatives from small business stationary sources of air emissions selected by the Legislature, and one department representative selected by the Director.
 The panel has three functions: 1) to evaluate the effectiveness of the Small Business and Public Assistance program and to identify any obstacles that may cause it to become less effective, 2) to provide feedback on outreach and education methods provided by the program, and 3) to review written documents developed by department programs to ensure the information is understood by the lay person.
 The panel was formed pursuant to the Nebraska Environmental Protection Act amendments of 1992.
-The Department is examining methods to re-invigorate the panel's activities.